Title and statement of responsibility area

 Name of creator

-Lilian Bland is widely recognized as the first women to design, construct, and fly her own aircraft.
+Lilian Bland is widely recognized as the first woman to design, construct, and fly her own aircraft.
 She was also an avid photographer, journalist, marks-woman, equestrian, motorist, and an early settler of Northern Vancouver Island.

 Lilian Emily Bland was born September 27th 1878 in Kent, England.
 Her mother was Emily Charlotte Madden, born January 16th, 1847.
 Her father, John Humphrey Bland, was an artist, born in 1828.
 Lilian was the youngest of three children, and had an elder sister named Eva Charlotte Bland and a brother, Robert Wyndham Humphrey Bland.

 During the first ten years of her life, Lilian traveled to Switzerland, Italy, and France —primarily with her father.
 From 1890 to 1891 she attended school at Westgate in Kent.
 As a young adult Lilian journeyed around the continent, occasionally moving back to Ireland to live with her father.
 She studied musical and visual arts and also enjoyed fishing, hunting, photography, horse-back riding, and reading.
 From 1903 to 1908 Lilian published several articles in various sport and lifestyle magazines.
 These articles were accompanied by her own photographs of horse-back riding, travel, and automobile racing.
 In September 1909, in Ireland, Lilian began modeling an idea for a plane, and in November she began building the biplane, called the Mayfly.
 The plane flew successfully for approximately 10 metres and she became the first woman to design and fly her own aircraft.